phenixcodes/CTD_ADV_Submission/README.md

 <img width="810" alt="Screen Shot 2023-11-05 at 5 30 08 PM" src="https://github.com/phenixcodes/CTD_ADV_Submission/assets/123134810/c0fff596-6e8f-46f9-874a-381e3a8186a1">

-* You can reference all genre seeds in the "genre_seed.txt" file!
+* You can reference all genre seeds in the "genre_seeds.txt" file!

 ### You can access a live demo of this project here on Replit :
 https://replit.com/@madebyphenix/PhenixCTDSubmit

 * Fork the project to input your own credentials to view in real time!
+* Once the "Run" button is clicked and active, Replt will open a "WebView" tab.
+* To view in full screen mode click on "Open In New Tab" in the "WebView".
 * All modules of the webpage are hyperlinked and clickable.
 It will take you to the playlist and reccomended songs.

 ### Potential Roadblocks :

 * To display the playlist metadata onto the page, the user's playlists must be public.
 Developers can only fetch public information from Spotify's API.
-* Spotify's API only allows up an array of 4 (5 elements) per seed to allow the recommendations api to render.
+* Spotify's API only allows up an array of 4 (5 elements) per seed to allow the recommendations API to render.
 Therefore, only 5 artists, albums, and genres per call.
-The API can be choppy and at times, you can only input less than 5 elements per seed.
+The API can be fickle and at times, you can only input less than 5 elements per seed.
 Ultimately, you'll have to play around to see what it allows.
 * APIs often implement a rate limit.
-This limits how many times you can access their API in a given time frame.
+This will limit how many times you can access their API in a given time frame.
 This can be very limiting and frustrating for developers.
-You can reference Spotify's Documentation fro more information below :
+You can reference Spotify's Documentation for more information below :

 https://developer.spotify.com/documentation/web-api/concepts/rate-limits

 https://developer.spotify.com/documentation/web-api/concepts/api-calls

 ### Project Reflections :
-This project was a challenging venture but was well within my scope of programming knowledge and my javascript skillset.
+This project was a challenging venture but was well within my scope of programming knowledge and Javascript skillset.
 To get the ball rolling, I inherited a skeleton of API calls to Spotify's Web API.
 From there, I developed a fully functional web application that utilizes Javascript functions to display API modules to a web page.
 Throughout this experience, I relied on and utilized my knowledge of variables, loops, functions, JS libraries, DOM, HTML, & CSS.

 ### What I'd do differently :
-I would simplify the logic of making API calls and use mock functions to test my program and to remain within the rate limit.
+I would simplify the logic of making API calls and use mock functions to test my program to remain within the rate limit.
 Additionally, I would further distribute the main js code into separate js files to make debugging much smoother.

 ### Further Refinements :
 * Make web application Mobile-Web Friendly (Screen size responsive)